silic27/lesleycl.github.io/README.md

 ### Work Exhibition
 - [ ] each page link to "next" and "previous" project
   - Another way: have a toggle menu at the top or bottom showing other projects' title images
-- [ ] **some images worth showing should be a modal and can be clicked open to view larger version**
+- [x] some images worth showing should be a modal and can be clicked open to view larger version
+- [ ] carousel caption display is questionable

 #### StyleUp
 - [x] design page